 Malcolm is currently the Chief Operating Officer at Prostate Cancer Foundation of Australia and a member of the Audit and Risk Committee for Long Service Corporation.
-He provides a blend of skills in financial management and information technology, and is a Fellow of the Institute of Chartered Accountants in Australia.
+He provides a blend of skills in financial management and information technology, and is a Fellow of the Chartered Accountants Australia and New Zealand.

 Currently Lisa is a research fellow at Sydney Health Ethics and also teaches in the Bioethics program, both at the University of Sydney.
 Previously, she managed a team of policy and advocacy staff at The Royal Australasian College of Physicians.
 This involved working with specialist doctors to advance their policy agenda, and improving the governance of decision-making in a complex and diverse membership organisation.
 She has also worked as an organisation development consultant, helping non-profit sector clients respond to organisational and governance challenges.